How far can you spread Omicron? - ExBulletin

 But there is also some new data behind the changes.
 The Centers for Disease Control and Prevention (CDC) are motivated by the science that their decision “mostly SARS-CoV-2 infections occur early in the disease, generally 1-2 days before the onset of symptoms. “.
 2-3 days later. “

+Ann Early CDC studiesA study of Omicron clusters in Nebraska, released on Tuesday, found that the time from exposure to infection, known as the incubation period, could be about 3 days.
+This is shorter than the Delta strain, which is estimated to have an incubation period of 4 days, according to studies.

+Similar studies The results of the Norwegian Christmas party, which infected dozens of people, were comparable.

 Dr. Megan Ranney, director of public health at Brown University, said on Tuesday, “There is evidence that vaccinated people are very unlikely to get infected after about 5-7 days if they are asymptomatic.
-Has been done. ”
+It has been done. “

 New evidence that Omicron may be less severe than Delta may have also influenced this move.